MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/about-dialog.md

 ### Call Power BI Download APIs

-The visual might request to download data from Power BI to a file.
-The admin can choose to block this permission in which case the visual can't download data from Power BI.
+The [file download API](./file-download-api.md) lets users download data from a custom visual into a file on their storage device.
+Downloading data from a visual requires user consent and admin permission provided in the [Allow downloads from custom visuals tenant switch](/fabric/admin/organizational-visuals#export-data-to-file).
+If the admin doesn't enable this switch, the visual can't download data from Power BI.

-To learn more, see []().
+If the visual has permission to call the download API, it can export files of the following types:

+* .txt
+* .csv
+* .json
+* .tmplt
+* .xml
+* .pdf
+* .xlsx

 ### Make calls on behalf of signed in users

-The visual might need to obtain a Microsoft Entra ID (formerly known as Azure AD) access tokens for signed-in users, facilitating single sign-on authentication.
-The admin can choose to block this permission in which case the visual can't obtain the access token.
+The visual might need to obtain a Microsoft Entra ID (formerly known as Azure AD) access tokens for signed-in users, to facilitate single sign-on authentication.
+Permission to access tokens requires user consent and admin permission provided in the [Obtain Microsoft Entra access token tenant switch](/fabric/admin/organizational-visuals#obtain-microsoft-entra-access-token).
+If the admin doesn't enable this switch, the visual can't access a token or make API calls on behalf of the user.

-To learn more, see [Obtain Microsoft Entra access token](/fbric/admin/organizational-visuals#obtain-microsoft-entra-access-token).

 ### Access URLs

-The visual can send HTTP requests to specific URLs that the visual builder declared.
+This privilege allows a visual to send HTTP requests to specific URLs that the visual builder declares in advance.

-To learn more, see []().
+There is no tenant admin switch for this permission.
+As long as non-certified visuals are allowed, this privilege is granted.

 ### Call Power BI local storage APIs

-The visual might need to store data locally on the user's device.
-The admin can choose to block this permission in which case the visual can't store data locally.
+The visual might want to [store data locally](./local-storage.md) on the user's device to help improve performance.
+The admin can [choose to block this permission](/fabric/admin/organizational-visuals#local-storage) in which case the visual can't store data locally.

-To learn more, see [Obtain Microsoft Entra access token](/fbric/admin/organizational-visuals#obtain-microsoft-entra-access-token).

 ## Related content